Haitian Earthquake Crisis Management Case Study: Three Insights on Communicating from the Epicenter

-Haiti emergency communications – as is the case with nearly all natural disasters of scale – relied on processes and procedures put in place before the disaster, underscoring the need for earthquake, tsunami and hurricane preparedness.
+Haiti earthquake emergency crisis management communications – as is the case with nearly all natural disasters of scale – relied on processes and procedures put in place before the disaster, underscoring the need for earthquake, tsunami, and hurricane preparedness.

 1. Determine How Bandwidth will be Allocated during an Emergency